unoplatform/uno/doc/articles/get-started-vsmac.md

 1. To create a new project, from the command line:
     ```
     cd src
-    dotnet new unoapp -o MyApp01
+    dotnet new unoapp-net6 -o MyApp01
     ```

 1. Once created, open the `MyApp-vsmac.slnf` file